Tips for Growing Roma Tomatoes

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-And with their rich flavor and drip-free texture, they’re also ideal for eating fresh.
+And with their rich flavor and drip-free texture, Roma tomatoes are also ideal for eating fresh.
 They’re delicious chopped up on bruschetta or in salsa, and sliced for sandwiches and salads.

 Or simply toss them with fresh basil and olive oil.